Thursday, November 1, 2018 at 4:00pm

 Cornell University Mann Library, Cornell University, Ithaca, NY 14853, USA

 In a Chats in the Stacks book talk, Ann E. Hajek, professor in the Department of Entomology at Cornell University, will present her new book, Natural Enemies: An Introduction to Biological Control (Cambridge University Press, 2nd edition; Sept.
-2018).
-She will discuss the huge diversity of organisms used in the control of pests, weeds and plant pathogens, and the strategies referred to as 'biological control.'
+2018) co-authored with Jørgen Eilenberg of the University of Copanhagen, Denmark.
+Professor Hajek will discuss the huge diversity of organisms used in the control of pests, weeds and plant pathogens, and the strategies referred to as 'biological control.'
 These controls include the use of exotic natural enemies, the application of predators, parasitoids, and microorganisms as biopesticides, and the manipulation of the environment to enhance natural enemy populations.
-Dr. Hajek will review recent changes that have made biological control safe for the environment and how these methods can aid sustainability efforts.
+She will also review recent changes that have made biological control safe for the environment, and how these methods can aid sustainability efforts.

 Light refreshments served.